CadenFinley/CJsShell/README.md

 curl -fsSL https://raw.githubusercontent.com/CadenFinley/CJsShell/master/tool_scripts/install.sh | bash
 ```

-This command will:
-- Automatically detect and install build dependencies
-- Download the latest source code
-- Build and install CJ's Shell
-- Provide setup instructions for making it your default shell

 ## Manual Installation

 For latest stable patch, you can build and install manually from a release on GitHub: